Scamming by Phone

 One trick is to have the victim click on the Windows Key + R keyboard combination to bring up the Run command, then have them type in “msconfig” (they'll spell it out) to open System Configuration then click on the Services tab:

 They scammer will point out the stopped Microsoft services, calling these “errors” and telling you that your computer is about to crash.
+It isn't.

-These stopped services are NORMAL, but most users are confused by the use of the keyboard commands and immediately feel out of their depth.
+This is NORMAL, but most users are confused by the use of the keyboard commands and immediately feel out of their depth.

 They Want You to Panic